• Skip to primary navigation

 Enabling Ultimate Performace Mode is not that hard.
 However, when you go to the Power Options window in Windows 10, you will not see the Ultimate Performance option.
 All you see is the regular High-Performance option.
 The Ultimate Performance option is hidden by default.
 To see the Ulitmate Performance option, you have to execute a simple PowerShell command.

-1. To open PowerShell, search for PowerShell in the start menu, right-click on it and select the option "Run as Administrator."
+1. To open PowerShell, search for PowerShell in the start menu, right-click on it and select “Run as Administrator.”

 Enable ultimate performance mode - open powershell as admin

-2. After opening the PowerShell window, copy the below command and execute it.
+2. After opening the PowerShell window, Paste the below command and press Enter.
 You will receive (Ultimate Performace) as the output.

 powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61